What Welding Respirator Do You Need for Home Welding?

 - Remove any other removable parts of the main body.

-- Clean the mask and parts using warm water 110°F (43°C) with a mild detergent or the manufacture’s cleaning products.
+- Clean the mask and parts using warm water at 110 °F (43 °C) with a mild detergent or the manufacturer’s cleaning products.
 You can also use a soft plastic brush for tougher spots.

 - Rinse the parts in running warm water.